Check the security rules

 A passenger may take prescription medication in containers over 100ml through security, provided that they have a prescription or doctors note for the medication.
 The passenger may only carry through security the quantity of liquid medication that is required for their journey.

 Passengers will be able to buy liquids including drinks and perfumes either in an EU airport shop after security control, or on board an aircraft operated by an EU airline.
 If they are sold in a special sealed bag, passengers must not open them before they are screened otherwise the contents may be confiscated at the security checkpoint.
-Parents WILL be asked to sample baby milk and food and also those people with dietary requirements (these can be any size).

 Manchester Airport has introduce new state-of-the-art, non-invasive body scanning technology in response to new regulations put in place by the UK Department for Transport.
 More information